 14. THE THREE DAYS OF THE CONDOR (1975)

 This low-key piece of espionage, a kind of 39 Steps (see above) brought up to date, inadvertently caught the post-Watergate zeitgeist with its cynical view of government and the intelligence community.
-Redford is the low level CIA operative on the run from he known not whom, Faye Dunaway the girl he meets and Max von Sydow the cool killer for hire.
+Redford is the low level CIA operative on the run from he knows not whom, Faye Dunaway the girl he meets and Max von Sydow the cool killer for hire.
 Meticulously directed by the late Sidney Pollack, this is a thriller that still works extremely well, its central distrust of large organisations continuing to chime with the times … Available on DVD and Blu-ray.

 15. NO WAY OUT (1987)